English Français

 tdsRef.fileDataRead("myInputData.dat")

-Depending on the way the model is coded (and more likely on the parameters the user would like to calibrate) these attributes might not be separated in term of orders, meaning that the list of inputs of a model might look a bit like this:
+Depending on the way the model is coded (and more likely on the parameters the user would like to calibrate) these attributes might not be separated in terms of order, meaning that the list of inputs of a model might look a bit like this:

 # Example of input list for a fictive model (whatever the launching solution is chosen)